jmpurtle/moby-dick-project/README.md

 ## Project Policy
 Commits are to be made by using a Red - Green - Commit process.
 We should not be committing failing tests going forward.
 If there are many changes to be made in one go, please create a separate branch to do so.

+If you cannot clearly articulate the product risk associated with a test failing then do not include it in the test suite.